-Bus Priority Schemes help to to facilitate the smooth movement of buses.
+Bus Priority Schemes help to facilitate the smooth movement of buses.
 Sharing the same road space with cars, taxis and other vehicles, traffic congestion can affect the travel time and reliability of a bus service, especially in the Central areas where heavy traffic is often encountered.

-Many cities implement similar bus priority schemes to help raise the average speed of buses, decrease the day-to-day variability in travel time. thus improving service reliability for commuters, and increasing the attractiveness of commuting via buses.
+Many cities implement similar bus priority schemes to help raise the average speed of buses, and decrease the day-to-day variability in travel time. thus improving service reliability for commuters, and increasing the attractiveness of commuting via buses.

 Several bus priority schemes have been put in place in Singapore to improve bus services:

 - Bus priority lanes (yellow/red) & Bus-only lanes

 - Bus-only road

 - Traffic light for bus filtering

 - Transit Priority Corridors (TPCs)

 Transit Priority Corridors (TPCs) combine several forms of bus priority measures, such as bus lanes, bus-only roads, and signal priority for buses.
 The first TPC was implemented at Bencoolen Street in 2017, with more planned for the future.